YasminAnsar/EndToEndDataPipeline/README.md

 # Data_Engineering_Project
-Fetching, Cleaning and storing data
+Fetching, Cleaning and storing data.

+It includes almost all the steps needed to fetch, clean and store the engineered data for further analysis